ksklareski/aave-v3-py/README.md

 This repo is still a work in progress and is currently UNTESTED.
 I'm pretty sure the write functions will not work as implemented.
 Please don't use this repo until this disclaimer is removed!

 # AAVE-V3-PY
 The purpose of this repository is to provide wrapper classes around common Aave contracts that reduce boilerplate code.
-The classes can be found in the aave folder.
+The classes can be found in the aavev3 folder.

 ## Quick Start
 ```